How to read between the lines of electronic spectra: the diagnostics of fluctuations in strongly correlated electron systems: Taking a different (and safer) route: fluctuation diagnostics

 We note that, due the high-momentum resolution allowed by this many-electron technique, the partial momentum summations can be presented \cite{Wu2016} in the form of a fully intensity-coloured map over the all Brillouin zone, fully unfurling the potential of the fluctuation diagnostics post-processing approach.
 In particular, while the poor significance of the charge and paring modes in shaping the (almost pseudogap-like) self-energy behavior is fully confirmed (as illustrated by the featureless intensity maps of the corresponding representations), new important information was emerging \cite{Wu2016} from the highly momentum-resolved analysis of the spin-representation.
 In fact, by looking at the intensity map of the antinodal and nodal self-energy in this representation, one immediately note the net prevalence of AF fluctuation contribution.
 However, the comparison between the two shows that, while the fluctuations driving the antinodal self-energy are commensurate (with a maximum at ${\bf q}\!=\!(\pi,\pi)$), the one controlling the nodal self-energy are not, displaying a sizable degree of incommensurability.
 This refined understanding goes evidently beyond the momentum-grid resolution of the DCA calculations \cite{Gunnarsson2015,Gunnarsson2018} mentioned above.

 Somewhat analogous to the parquet decomposition, we note that also the fluctuation diagnostics can be applied to many-electron calculations which are not fully unbiased w.r.t. the different scattering channels.
-This is mostly the case of ladder-based approximations.
+This is mostly the case of ladder-based approximations\footnote{A similiar procedure might be also useful in the context of phonon calculations \cite{Berges2020}.}.
 As these approaches imply an {\sl a priori} assumption of the predominance of a specific kind of fluctuations, the applicability of the fluctuation diagnostics gets restricted, here, to the representations of the channels whose fluctuations are explicitly included through ladder resummations.
 The most significant information is extracted, then, by the inspection of momentum/frequency resolved intensity maps of the selected channels, more than from the comparison of the different representations.